-- H. The County Administrator shall be responsible for the development of all proposed capital program plans and the financing thereof, for consideration by the Board of Supervisors.
+- F. The County Administrator may delegate to appropriate department heads or professional staff members the authority to discharge certain duties and responsibilities vested in him by the Board of Supervisors.
+However, the delegation of such authority does not relieve the County Administrator of ultimate accountability and responsibility. - G. The County Administrator shall be responsible for the preparation, review and submission (in conjunction with the County Auditor as provided by the Code of Iowa) of a proposed annual operating budget plan for consideration by the Board of Supervisors.
+As such, a copy of the budget requests of all operating departments, including those under the direction of other elected county officials, and appointed boards, commissions, or other agencies receiving County funding, shall be submitted to the County Administrator in accordance with an annual budget planning calendar and in compliance with such dates and dead-lines as identified in the Code of Iowa.
+All departmental budget requests shall be in the format and contain such content as prescribed by the County Administrator. - H. The County Administrator shall be responsible for the development of all proposed capital program plans and the financing thereof, for consideration by the Board of Supervisors.
 He shall further be responsible for the execution of, and status reporting for all capital projects approved by the Board of Supervisors. - I. The County Administrator or his designee shall have access to the books and papers of all operating departments, for purposes of gathering appropriate data required in support of the execution of the official duties of the Administrator's Office or in compliance with specific directions of the Board of Supervisors. - J. The County Administrator is responsible for periodic reporting of the status of the certified or amended annual operating budget, as well as the status of all active funds.
-Such reporting shall be done in cooperation with the appropriate elected official having statutory authority and/or responsibility. - K. The County Administrator is responsible for the review and recommendation of all County operating department personnel appointments and other personnel items to be brought before the Board of Supervisors for their consideration and action. - L. The County Administrator shall have the authority to fill vacancies in authorized positions below department head level, within the limitations of budget funding and in conformance with established personnel policies.
-Such personnel appointments shall be filed bi-weekly in conjunction with Board of Supervisors meetings. - M. The County Administrator shall be authorized to approve compensation step increases that are in conformance with personnel policies. - N. The County Administrator is responsible for the review and assessment of all administrative matters to be considered by the Board of Supervisors.
-All administrative items to be considered by the Board of Supervisors shall be forwarded to the Chairman of the Board of Supervisors by the County Administrator for purposes of assigning to the appropriate committee for consideration. - O. The County Administrator may recommend appropriate administrative organizational structures and/or administrative reorganizations as he deems necessary for the efficient and effective operation of County government. - P. The County Administrator may recommend policy to the Board of Supervisors. - Q. The County Administrator shall be responsible for the management of all County facilities, except as responsibility for specific facilities is otherwise entrusted to county elected officials pursuant to the Code of Iowa.
+Such reporting shall be done in cooperation with the appropriate elected officials having statutory authority and/or responsibility. - K. The County Administrator is responsible for the review and recommendation of all County operating department personnel appointments and other personnel items to be brought before the Board of Supervisors for their consideration and action. - L. The County Administrator shall have the authority to fill vacancies in authorized positions below department head level, within the limitations of budget funding and in conformance with established personnel policies.
+Such personnel appointments shall be filed bi-weekly in conjunction with Board of Supervisors meetings. - M. The County Administrator shall be authorized to approve compensation step increases that are in conformance with personnel policies.

 SEC.
 3-2.
-AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR.
-(CON'T)
+AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR (con't)